 Are you a Muslim wife and want to know the rights of a wife over your husband?
 There is a misconception that Islam doesn’t give proper rights to women.
 Islam gives too many rights to a wife over a husband in marriage life.
 Even before the marriage, the decision of husband selection.

 Before Islam, there were no good rules and rights for women.
 Ignorance and Cruelty were everywhere in the societies.
-Daughters were buried alive at little age because they were born female.
+Daughters were buried alive at a young age because they were born female.
 It was such a shameful cruel act of the past before Islam.
 This article explains the rights of wives in the light of the Quran and Hadith.

 I will discuss all the fundamental rights of a Muslim wife over her Husband in Islam with the help of Islamic Shareeha.